GenomicsAotearoa/Nextflow_Workshop/docs/session_1/3_configuration.md

 ## Configuration

-Each nf-core pipeline comes with a set of “sensible defaults”.
+Each nf-core pipeline comes with a set of "sensible defaults".
 While the defaults are a great place to start, you will almost certainly want to modify these to fit your own purposes and system requirements.

 **You do not need to edit the pipeline code to configure nf-core pipelines.**